musket-ml/segmentation_training_pipeline/README.md

 encoder_weights: pascal_voc
 ```

-Each architecture also supports some specific options, list of options is documented in [segmentation RAML library](segmentation_pipeline/schemas/segmentation.raml).
+Each architecture also supports some specific options, list of options is documented in [segmentation RAML library](segmentation_pipeline/schemas/segmentation.raml#L166).

 Supported augmentations are documented in [augmentation RAML library](segmentation_pipeline/schemas/augmenters.raml)

-Callbacks are docummnted in [augmentation RAML library](segmentation_pipeline/schemas/callbacks.raml)
+Callbacks are documented in [callbacks RAML library](segmentation_pipeline/schemas/callbacks.raml)

 ## Custom architectures, callbacks, metrics

 Segmentation pipeline uses keras custom objects registry to find entities, so if you need to use
-custom loss function or metric all that you need to do is to register it in Keras as:
+custom loss function,activation or metric all that you need to do is to register it in Keras as:

 ```python
 keras.utils.get_custom_objects()["my_loss"]= my_loss